 Then over time, like a gentle breeze blowing him into young adulthood, he found himself leading quietly, his skill speaking for him while he kept his focus on being a good teammate and respectful player.
 He’s interested in mentoring kids and being active giving back in his community.
 I’m confident this is directly tied to the life lessons he’s learned thanks to his experiences in team sports.
 Here are just a few of the many:

-This is a sponsored conversation written by me on behalf of SUBWAY® Baseball DeSIGNS.
+Disclosure: This original 2011 post was a sponsored conversation written by me on behalf of SUBWAY® Baseball DeSIGNS.
 The opinions and text are all mine.
-The $500 Gift Certificate Giveaway Contest runs from August 19 – 28, 2011.
-A random winner will be announced by September 1, 2011.
-Official Contest Rules.